Book cover

 End-to-end test scope

-A generic recommendation is that automated tests should be implemented in the following proportion: 70% as unit tests; 20% as integrations tests; and 10% as end-to-end tests (link, Chapter 3).
+A generic recommendation suggests that automated tests should be implemented in the following proportion: 70% as unit tests; 20% as integration tests; and 10% as end-to-end tests (link, Chapter 3).

 In this chapter, we will study the three types of tests included in the test pyramid.
-However, we’ll talk more about unit tests than the other tests, as they are far more common.
-Before we start, we would like to recall two concepts we introduced in Chapter 1.
-It is said that a piece of code has a defect—or a bug, more informally—when it does not comply with its specification.
-If a defective code is executed and causes the program to produce an incorrect result or behavior, we say that a failure has occurred.
+However, we’ll focus more on unit tests than on the other types, as they are far more prevalent.
+Before we proceed, we would like to revisit two concepts introduced in Chapter 1.
+A piece of code is said to have a defect—or a bug, more informally—when it does not comply with its specification.
+If defective code is executed and causes the program to produce an incorrect result or behavior, we say that a failure has occurred.

 8.2 Unit Testing

-Unit tests are automated tests of small units of code, typically classes, which are tested in isolation from the rest of the system.
+Unit tests are automated tests that focus on small units of code, typically classes, which are tested in isolation from the rest of the system.
 A unit test is a program that calls methods from a class and checks if they return the expected results.
-Thus, when using unit tests, the code can be divided into two parts: a set of classes—which implement the system’s requirements—and a set of tests, as illustrated in the next figure.
+When adopting unit tests, the code can be divided into two parts: a set of classes—which implement the system’s requirements—and a set of tests, as illustrated in the following figure.

 Correspondence between classes and unit tests

 The figure shows a system with n classes and m tests.
 As can be observed, there isn’t a 1 to 1 correspondence between classes and tests.
 For instance, a class might have more than one test.
 This is the case for class C1, which is tested by T1 and T2.
-Probably, this occurs because C1 is an important class, which needs to be tested in different contexts.
-In contrast, C2 doesn’t have tests, whether because the developers forgot to implement them or because it’s a less important class.
+This likely occurs because C1 is an important class that needs to be tested in different contexts.
+In contrast, C2 doesn’t have tests, either because the developers forgot to implement them or because it’s a less important class.

-Unit tests are implemented using frameworks built specifically for this purpose.
+Unit tests are implemented using frameworks specifically designed for this purpose.
 The most well-known ones are called xUnit frameworks, where the x designates the language used in the implementation of the tests.
-The first of these frameworks, called sUnit, was implemented by Kent Beck in the late ’80s for Smalltalk.
+The first of these frameworks, called sUnit, was implemented by Kent Beck in the late 1980s for Smalltalk.
 In this chapter, our tests are implemented in Java, using JUnit.
-The first version of JUnit was implemented by Kent Beck and Erich Gamma, in 1997, during a plane trip between Switzerland and the United States.
+The first version of JUnit was implemented by Kent Beck and Erich Gamma, in 1997, during a plane trip from Switzerland to the United States.

-Today, there are versions of xUnit frameworks for the main programming languages.
-Therefore, one of the advantages of unit tests is that developers don’t need to learn a new programming language, as tests are implemented in the same language as the system under test.
+Today, xUnit frameworks exist for most programming languages.
+Therefore, one of the advantages of unit tests is that developers don’t need to learn a new programming language, as the tests are implemented in the same language as the system under test.

 To explain unit testing concepts, let’s use a Stack class: